hepsycode/MASTER-LLM-IST/README.md

 1. **MSE** contains two sub-folders:
     - **MSE_HEPSYCODE** folder contains HEPSYCODE Graphical Modeling Workbench and the Modeling Event Recorder (MER);
     - **MSE_CAEX** folder contains CAEX Graphical Modeling Workbench and the Modeling Event Recorder (MER);
-4. **Trace Parser** folder contains the results of parsing the MER tracing files for each MSE and dataset;
+4. **Trace Parser** folder contains the results of parsing the MER tracing files for each MSE;
 5. **LLM Synthetic Dataset** folder contains one sub-folder for trace generation as follows:
     - **D2 Trace Synthetic Dataset** contains the prompt schemas used and the results of the queries made to the considered LLMs for each MSE (e.g., CAEX and HEPSYCODE);
 6. **Trace Quality Checker** folder contains the Python code for extracting metrics of synthetic traces correctness, diversity, and hallucination, with corresponding Jamovi projects for statistical analyses in the results_RQ1 folder for each MSE;